 This was one tradeoff for having access to a bigger screen internet enabled a device which would make me more productive.

-Mi Max was the best choice since it was the biggest phone in the market and could actually fit into a pocket.
+Mi Max was the best choice since it was the most prominent phone in the market and could fit into a pocket.
 Which would mean a perfect world for me?

 If you keep this beside Xiaomi’s popular Redmi Note 3, the Mi Max feels like Redmi Note 3 on steroids.